Lie theory of finite simple groups and the Roth property: Nondegeneracy, eigenvalues and reducibility of the Killing form for conjugacy classes

-We now look at some general results about the Killing form of particular relevance to the case of a conjugacy class differential calculus.
-Let $G$ be a a finite group and $\CC$ an ad-stable subset of $G\setminus\{e\}$.
-We note that the `Euclidean metric' $\eta(x_a,x_b)=\delta_{a,b}$ given by the Kronecker delta-function in basis $\CC$ is also ad-invariant.
-We regard both $\eta,K$ as maps $\C\CC\to (\C\CC)^*$ and hence the composite $\eta^{-1}\circ K$, which we also denote $K$, is a map $\C \CC\to \C \CC$.
-Here explicitly
+In this section we will be interested in $\CC$ a conjugacy class but we start off more generally.
+Let $G$ be a finite group and $\CGe$ an ad-stable subset.
+Since we have a particular basis for $\CL=\C\CC$ we have already had occasion to regard this for convenience as an operator

-By construction this is also ad-invariant.
-Hence its eigenspaces provide a natural decomposition of $\C \CC$ into subrepresentations.
-Note that as $K$ is real and symmetric in our basis it has a full diagonalisation with real eigenvalues over $\R$.
+and we now look at its properties as such in more detail.
+Note that by construction this operator is ad-invariant and hence its eigenspaces provide a natural decomposition of $\C \CC$ into subrepresentations.
+Nondegeneracy in this language means of course that $K$ has no zero eigenvalues in its spectrum.
+As $K$ is real and symmetric in our basis it can be diagonalised over $\R$.
 However, it can also be viewed as a hermitian matrix or self-adjoint operator over $\C$.
-Also the entries of $K$ are non-negative integers.
+Moreover, the entries of $K$ are non-negative integers.
+We give some basic consequences of these properties here.

 \begin{proposition} Suppose $V$ is an irreducible representation of $\C G$ which is defined over $\Q$.
 So $V=V_\Q\otimes_\Q \C$ for an irreducible representation $V_\Q$ of $\Q G$.
 Furthermore, suppose $\mathcal C$ is a conjugacy class in $G$ such that $V$ occurs in the conjugation representation $\C\mathcal C$.